Last Updated on November 2, 2023 by Leah Hall

-A lovely restaurant in Omaha, we encourage you to go to J. Coco’s.
+A lovely restaurant in Omaha, we encourage you to go to J. Coco Omaha, Nebraska.

-Mrs. Nom and I made reservation using Open Table for a Friday night.
-We arrived right on time and were able to find parking in a lot directly behind the restaurant.
-We entered the airy glass fronted main dining room and were quickly greeted by the hostess.
-We were walked thru the main room into a small back room.
+We made a reservation using Open Table for a Friday night.
+Of course we arrived right on time and were able to find parking in a lot directly behind the restaurant.
+Then we entered the airy glass fronted main dining room and were quickly greeted by the hostess.
+Following that we were walked thru the main room into a small back room.

 The room had 4 tables, and an open view into the kitchen.
 The room was quiet and very intimate, and excellent for a nice date night.
 For foodies like us, having a window into the kitchen is always a bonus, as seeing a well run working kitchen can be a fascinating experience (not to mention a nice sensory experience when the truffle oil is poured on the pommes frites!)